-The purchase price of this acquisition was approximately \$8.3 million, and was funded by our cash reserves and certain liabilities that we assumed.
-The purchase price is subject to a working capital adjustment and, as a result, adjustments to the amounts noted below are likely.
-We expect to finalize the sales price and related purchase price allocation in the third quarter of fiscal 2007.
+The purchase price of this acquisition was approximately \$8.2 million, and was funded primarily by our cash reserves (\$8.0 million), other acquisition costs (\$0.2 million) and certain AVS liabilities assumed (\$2.3 million).
+The purchase price allocation is preliminary and, as a result, adjustments to the amounts noted below may occur.
+We expect to finalize the purchase price allocation in the fourth quarter of fiscal 2007.

 The acquisition was considered a business in accordance with EITF 98-3, "Determining Whether a Nonmonetary Transaction Involves Receipt of Productive Assets or of a Business" ("EITF 98-3"), and the total cost of the acquisition was allocated to the assets acquired and liabilities assumed based on their estimated respective fair values, subject to adjustment, in accordance with FASB Statement No. 141, Business Combinations, ("Statement No. 141").
-Any goodwill will be assigned to our microwave communications segment.
+The acquisition was nontaxable and certain of the assets acquired, including goodwill and intangibles, are not expected to be deductible for tax purposes.
+The goodwill was assigned to our microwave communications segment.